ivanhao/omv3.x-themes-blue/README.md

 ## install guide ##

-1. clone or download the code to your OMV.
+1. clone or download the code to your OMV. `git clone https://github.com/ivanhao/omv3.x-themes-blue.git`
 2. cd to the path
 3. execute the `chmod +x ./*.sh` command to make it have right permission to execute the install or uninstall.
 4. `./install.sh` to install theme.